 The safest methods to deal with uterine polyps are the ones described through this article.
 Keeping in mind that polyps can turn into cancer, we do not recommend that you take unnecessary risks.

-If you are interested in learning the differences between uterine polyps and myomas, we recommend that you visit the following link: What Are Myomas or Uterine Fibroids?
+On the other hand, if you are interested in learning more about the differences between uterine fibroids and uterine polyps, we recommend that you access the following link: What are fibroids and what are their symptoms?

-FAQs from users: 'Does the type of endometrial polyp affect the chances of getting pregnant?', 'Do uterine polyps mean cancer?', 'How much does hysteroscopy for uterine polyp removal cost?', 'Do uterine polyps need to be removed?', 'Can uterine polyps go away on their own?', 'Do uterine polyps cause cramps?', 'Do uterine polyps cause weight gain?', 'Do uterine polyps come back?', 'How fast do uterine polyps grow back?', 'Can uterine polyps prevent pregnancy?', 'Do uterine polyps go away after menopause?', 'Where do uterine polyps come from?', 'Can uterine polyps rupture?', 'Can endometriosis cause uterine polyps?' and 'Can acupuncture help with uterine polyps?'.
+FAQs from users: 'Does the type of endometrial polyp affect the chances of getting pregnant?', 'Are all polyps removed before starting assisted reproduction treatment?', 'How much does hysteroscopy for uterine polyp removal cost?', 'Do uterine polyps need to be removed?', 'Can young women also present endometrial polyps?', 'Can uterine polyps go away on their own?', 'Is an endometrial polyp the same as a submucosal uterine myoma?', 'Do uterine polyps cause cramps?', 'Do uterine polyps cause weight gain?', 'Are uterine polyps contagious?', 'Do uterine polyps come back?', 'How fast do uterine polyps grow back?', 'Do uterine polyps cause cancer?', 'Can uterine polyps prevent pregnancy?', 'Do uterine polyps go away after menopause?', 'Where do uterine polyps come from?', 'Can uterine polyps rupture?', 'Can endometriosis cause uterine polyps?' and 'Can acupuncture help with uterine polyps?'.